 MEAN Laboratory Capabilities

-Nanomaterial Sythesis, Handling, and Treatment
+Nanomaterial and Polymer Sythesis, Handling, and Treatment

 Electrospinning System (Innovenso Nanospinner 24 Multinozzle Electrospinning Machine) for producing precisely controlled electrospun nanofibers with co-axial, tri-axial, nonwoven, aligned, and a wide array of other controlled structure morphologies.